-Artists and performers are subject to tax in Canada, just like anyone else who earns income.
-However, in addition to the basic rules, there are industry-specific rules that also apply.
-The most important distinction to make for artists and performers is the one between self-employed independent artists and salaried artists.
+If you’re an artist or performer in Canada, you have to pay taxes just like everyone else who’s earning income.
+Aside from the basic rules, there are industry-specific rules that you need to know about.
+As an artist or performer, the most important distinction you need to understand is one between self-employed independent artists and salaried artists.

 Self-Employed Artists and Performers

 Self-employed artists are subject to the same general rules as all other independent contractors.
 They must declare all of their income, and they’re entitled to deduct all expenses they incur to earn that income.

 The rules may appear straightforward, but when you’re an artist, the lines are sometimes blurred.
 Rent for a recording studio, the purchase of paint and canvases, and website design costs are clearly deductible expenses, but what about attending a gala evening?
 Is that a personal expenditure or a business expense?
 Are you attending that event for fun, or are you working to expose yourself to a bigger audience?
 The answer isn't always clear.

 The best practice in these cases is to keep all of your receipts and make a reasonable judgment on each expense at tax time.
 Document your business expenses clearly and take notes so that you can explain why they’re business related if the Canada Revenue Agency (CRA) audits your returns.